jmgk77/PAINTENGINE/README.md

 *** Tests

 test01.html - testa canvas sozinha
-test02.html - testa canvas sozinha, definindo a cor
+test02.html - testa canvas sozinha, definindo a cor no construtor test02.html - testa canvas sozinha, definindo a cor no setter

 **Unauthorized copying of any files in this project, via any medium is strictly prohibited.**